The Fall Of The American Textile Industry

-History tells us that in China in 1910 were only one million cotton spindles, of which half of that were owned by the Chinese, the other half was owned by English or Japanese.
-However, in the five years between 1916 and 1920, China purchased more spindles than they had in the 50 years prior, the Chinese government financed the purchase.
+History tells us that in China in 1910 were only one million cotton spindles, of which half of that were owned by the Chinese, and the other half was owned by the English or Japanese.
+However, in the five years between 1916 and 1920, China purchased more spindles than it had in the 50 years prior, and the Chinese government financed the purchase.
 According to the Chinese Mill Owners Association, Chinese ownership of spindles in action In Shanghai, and other places grew to an amazing 2,842,910 spindles in operation (Yang, 1921).
 Yang also pointed out concerns around the fact that China’s population at the time was four times that of the United States but with only 8% of its spindle ability, and the increase of spindles at the above rate could go on for a century without saturating the country with cotton mills.

 Factors still stood in the way of exponential growth, China had exceedingly high tariffs, additionally, China was also often a victim of dumping and the frequent famines and devastations in the country were a cause of cessation for demand for yarn in some areas.
-The most important factor though maybe the cost, the value of yarn from China fluctuates often as the Chinese dollar fluctuates violently in 1919 the Chinese dollar could buy $1.10 of US currency however at the time this article was written in 1920 the Chinese dollar was worth only $0.50, that would mean that if the US prices remain the same during this time the price of the Chinese product would be double what it was the year prior.
+The most important factor though may be the cost, the value of yarn from China fluctuates often as the Chinese dollar fluctuates violently in 1919 the Chinese dollar could buy $1.10 of US currency however at the time this article was written in 1920 the Chinese dollar was worth only $0.50, that would mean that if the US prices remain the same during this time the price of the Chinese product would be double what it was the year prior.

 The textile industry history, the creation of the power loom, and the loss of American jobs.

-This growth in the manufacturing of cotton in China can be attributed to the reputation of American cotton machinery manufacturers which once was not favorable, it was now proved that the American machinery excelled above the rest, and export demands increased production of cotton machinery.
+This growth in the manufacturing of cotton in China can be attributed to the reputation of American cotton machinery manufacturers which once was not favorable, it was now proved that the American machinery excelled above the rest, and export demands increased the production of cotton machinery.

-The fall of the Textile Industry in the United States can be further be attributed to the rising cost of doing business, and the cutting of American wages.
+The fall of the Textile Industry in the United States can be further attributed to the rising cost of doing business, and the cutting of American wages.
 According to Spartanburg 1921, it was the consensus of the South Carolina Cotton Manufacturers Association that further cuts in wages were imminent as textile wages were still 100% higher than in 1914.
 Combined with extremely expensive freight rates, this was a hindering factor in the improvement of the business.
 With increased competition and frequent price revisions, plus the lowering of wages, there was a growing feeling of fear amongst US cotton growers and sellers of cotton goods.

 In an effort, to save even more money textile manufacturers began looking for ways to minimize waste in the cutting room.
 Waste is more likely to cut into profits in many cases eliminate profits when this happens it is dangerous for any business.
 Commonly, little concern was paid to the cutting department, with only a supervisor being entrusted to ensure that the garments were being cut responsibly and from the least possible yardage.

-Some manufacturers have installed systems which can assist them in understanding whether more cloth is being used in a garment than what was necessary and whether or not cloth was wasted by the cutting department this is accomplished through a simple piece- goods or stop record each cloth delivered to the cutting department has a ticket attached showing the exact yardage in that piece the stub of the ticket is detached and turned into the office where it’s entered into a stock record the cutter is to mark the exact number of yards used in the spaces allotted on the card this is used to subtract from the cloth in stock because all the pieces are ticketed it’s easy to take a quick inventory and check the numbers (Kaemmer, 1928).
+Some manufacturers have installed systems that can assist them in understanding whether more cloth is being used in a garment than what was necessary and whether or not cloth was wasted by the cutting department this is accomplished through a simple piece- goods or stop record of each cloth delivered to the cutting department has a ticket attached showing the exact yardage in that piece the stub of the ticket is detached and turned into the office where it’s entered into a stock record the cutter is to mark the exact number of yards used in the spaces allotted on the card this is used to subtract from the cloth in stock because all the pieces are ticketed it’s easy to take a quick inventory and check the numbers (Kaemmer, 1928).

 In 1961 an evaluation of the decline of the domestic textile industry revealed that the industry had gone through a decade-long decline.
 Per capita consumption of textile products dropped from 44.5 pounds in 1947 to 36.2 pounds in 1957 a reduction of 19% while exports of domestic textile products steadily declined during this.
 The sale of cotton cloth declined by 29%, and exports of synthetic fabrics also declined by 27%.
-The foreign market however for cloth made entirely or primarily of the wool completely disappeared decline of 97%.
+The foreign market however for cloth made entirely or primarily of wool completely disappeared decline of 97%.